SamuelBroughton/google_images_for_autoML/README.md

 ## Method 1

+In this method image files are not "cleaned" before uploading to your bucket and AutoML.
+This will require you to sift through the images on AutoML yourself and remove any that are not right. i.e. not what you actually searched for.

 ### bucket_to_csv py

 Now that you have your scraped images, you should have a file structure similar to this (keeping in mind the trees example from before):